allie/sweepy/README.md

 ```

 ## To do
-* Display negative numbers in the mine counter
 * Hotkey to toggle (?) markers
 * Allow custom field size and mine count
 * Double check multiselect behaviour accuracy